royalapplications/docs/src/products/royalts/advanced/import.md

 Azure Virtual Desktop `.rdpw` files can include ARM gateway transport, Microsoft Entra authentication, load-balance information, and RemoteApp configuration.
 Royal TS imports these settings and assigns the Remote Desktop (FreeRDP) plugin to ARM-based connections.

 CyberArk Secure Infrastructure Access (SIA) `.rdp` files can use Remote Desktop Gateway Pluggable Authentication and Authorization (PAA).
-Royal TS imports the `gatewayaccesstoken` property and assigns the Remote Desktop (FreeRDP) plugin when it is available.
+Royal TS imports the `gatewayaccesstoken` property and, when username/password gateway credentials are configured, the `gatewayusername` property.
+These connections use the application-level default Remote Desktop plugin.
+A gateway access token alone does not select the Remote Desktop (FreeRDP) plugin; only settings that require FreeRDP, such as ARM gateway transport in an Azure Virtual Desktop file, override the default plugin.

 If the imported access token is empty, open the connection's **Remote Desktop Gateway** properties and enter the value required by the gateway provider.
 For CyberArk SIA, enter `secureaccess` as both the gateway username and **Access Token**.

 ### Import and immediately connect to Remote Desktop Files

 During setup, you can choose to create a file association for .rdp files.
 Double-clicking or opening an .rdp file in Windows will open and connect to the remote desktop in Royal TS.

+Token-bearing `.rdp` files follow the same direct-open behavior and connect using the configured application-level default Remote Desktop plugin.

 > [!Note]
 > Royal TS also handles `.rdpw` files when they are opened directly.
 You can use **Open with...** in Windows Explorer to associate `.rdp` or `.rdpw` files with Royal TS manually.